Parker Family Saga: It Runs in the Family: My Summer Story (1994)

-Released as a limited theatrical film, the movie was met with mixed-to-positive critical reception.
+Released as a limited theatrical film, the film was met with mixed-to-positive critical reception.
 Praise was directed to its tone, the plot's pace, use of humor similar to A Christmas Story, and character development.
 Conversely, criticism was placed on the film's cast.

 Set during the summer of 1941, the year following the events of A Christmas Story, Ralph "Ralphie" Parker struggles in his pursuits to avoid the new bully named Scut Farkus.
 Every day at school, Ralphie attempts to beat Farkus in a game of spinning tops.
 Despite his repeated attempts at having the last top standing in the chalk circle boundaries, Ralphie continues to be defeated.
 Meanwhile, Mrs. Parker finds herself at odds with the owner of their local theater over a number of questionable giveaways.
 When the owner starts a "Dish Night" event, she becomes obsessed with receiving the entire collection of celebrity dishware being handed out.
 She however begins to call into question the owner's ethics, and gets the town's housewives on her side in the process.
 Mr. Parker finds himself teaching Ralphie how to fish, much to Randy's jealousy, all while feeling in competition with his country neighbors, the Bumpus family.
-Frustrated with their persistent boisterous music, their bloodhound dog, and their recently installed outhouse which he is certain is a municipal violation, Mr. Parker seeks to rid their town of the Bumpuses.
+Frustrated with their persistent boisterous music, their Bloodhound dog, and their recently installed outhouse which he is certain is a municipal violation, Mr. Parker seeks to rid their town of the Bumpuses.